Creating calm in the "Busy" season

 - Christmas stuff (for those who celebrate!) – parties, Santa visits, photos, extended family visiting, the general buzz of the festive season.

 So, how do we do that?
-There are a lot of things we can do to help… but here are a couple.
+There are a lot of things we can do to help… but here are a couple to get you started:

 - Make our spaces (services, homes) calm spaces.
 Turn off the loud Wiggles music, avoid lots of “activities” and transitions.
 Just allow children to play